Learning Spanish from Music Videos: Shakira’s “Ojos Así”

 Translation:

-I ask the sky for only one wish
+I ask heaven for only one wish

 That in your eyes I could live